What the Job Centre can offer

 I want to help

-In addition to unemployment benefits, the Labour Office provides other types of financial support.
+The Job Centre’s services include not only the payment of benefits, but also counselling, retraining and EU-funded projects.
+In addition to unemployment benefits, the Job Centre provides other types of financial support.
 These include:

-- Foster Care Benefit: This includes all benefits related to fostering, from the allowance when the child is adopted to the foster carer’s remuneration.
+• Foster Care Benefit: This includes all benefits related to fostering, from the child’s takeover allowance to the foster carer’s remuneration.

 Other Job Centre services

-As we have already announced, the Job Centre is not just about benefits and helping the unemployed.
+As we have already announced, the Job Centre is not just about benefits and help for the unemployed.
 It also offers a range of other services.
 These services include:

 Counselling